Webflow: Company

 Webflow was founded in 2013 by Vlad Magdalin (creator of Intuit Brainstorm), Sergie Magdalin, and Bryant Chou (former CTO of Vungle Inc.).
 The company graduated from Y Combinator's startup accelerator in 2013.
 Webflow raised venture funding from Khosla Ventures, Y Combinator, Tim Draper, and other tech industry investors.
 In 2019, Webflow raised a $72 million series A round of funding led by Accel.
 In January 2021, Webflow raised $140 million in a series B round of funding.
+In October 2024, Webflow acquired GreenSock, the company behind the JavaScript animation library GSAP.